Friends (Erina Mano album)

 Friends is the debut album by Japanese idol artist Erina Mano.

 Introduction

 Released December 16, 2009 in Japan under the label Hachama, under Hello!
-Project, the album is produced by Taisei (たいせい), former member of the group Sharam Q, and reached the 33rd place of Oricon.
+Project, the album is produced by Taisei (たいせい), former member of the group Sharam Q. It reached the 33rd place of Oricon Albums Chart.

 It also comes in limited with a different cover and a DVD extra edition.